 Money Owed By A Friend

-Gere are some top tips to act upon the situation when non payment from friends or family members does not happen as it should.
+Here are some top tips to act upon the situation when non-payment from friends or family members does not happen as it should.

-If a friend decides that he doesn’t want to pay you back the money you lent them, there’s nothing you can do.
+If a friend decides that they don’t want to pay you back the money you lent them, there’s nothing you can do.
 Right?

-The first action you take should be before the loan is made.
-A measure that will help you protect yourself:
+The first action you take to get the money you have loaned back should be before the loan is made.

-The official document will need to be signed by both parties and will outline details of the sum of money, the time it is being paid over and the interest if any, that will be accrued.
-It is essential that this step is taken or you may not have much of a chance of recovery.
+The official document will need to be signed by both parties and will outline details of the sum of money and the time it is being paid over.

 So, you’ve got it in writing and payments are being missed.
 What can you do?

 First of all, you should always be polite during all communications with the person that owes money.